 Applications for funding will be received between the six monthly rounds of the Community Development Grants in special circumstances only if urgency and/or need can be determined.
 These applications are limited to $500.

-Quick Response Grants and Organisational Support Funding will be processed throughout the year, as they are received, under the delegated authority of Council to the Chief Executive Officer.
+Quick Response Donations and Organisational Support Donations and Services Support Donations will be processed throughout the year, as they are received, under the delegated authority of Council to the Chief Executive Officer.

 Most community projects and community organisations would not be successful without additional funding.
 To identify potential funding programs and opportinities you may wish to review the following webites.
 Please Note: Some sites may require small membership fees to access full information services.